-Gene Edward Veith Jr. is an emeritus professor of literature at Patrick Henry College, where he has also served as provost and interim president.
-He also taught at Concordia University Wisconsin and was the culture editor for World Magazine.
-He is the author of over twenty books on Christianity and culture, literature, and theology.
-They include God at Work, Family Vocation, The Spirituality of the Cross, and Postmodern Times.
+Gene Edward Veith is provost emeritus at Patrick Henry College, where he also served as professor of literature and interim president.
+He is currently the director of the Cranach Institute at Concordia Theological Seminary at Fort Wayne, Ind., and the author of over 25 books on the topics of Christianity and culture, literature, the arts, classical education, vocation, and theology.

 Recent Articles by Gene Edward Veith

 For Martin Luther, vocation is nothing less than the locus of the Christian life.
 God works in and through vocation, but he does so by calling human beings to work in their vocations.